CLICK HERE to apply for an invite to a Private Workshop to become a Garden Consultant.

 It's more than possible to fit a kitchen garden into an already busy lifestyle and make gardening an ordinary part of your daily or weekly routine.

-The four components that, when considered together, define a kitchen garden are:
+The five components that, when considered together, define a kitchen garden are:

 • Size